emmapapaioan/RecipeBook/README.md

 ## Acknowledgments

-This project is being built as I follow along with the Udemy course "The Complete Guide to Angular 2" by Maximilian Schwarzmüller.
-It serves as a practical application to enhance my skills in Angular development.
+The initial concept of this project was inspired by the Udemy course "The Complete Guide to Angular 2" by Maximilian Schwarzmüller, which helped lay the foundational skills in Angular development.
+While the course provided the initial spark and valuable Angular knowledge, this project has since evolved into a more comprehensive application, incorporating advanced features and server-side components that were developed independently.

-You can find the course [here](https://www.udemy.com/course/the-complete-guide-to-angular-2/).
+For those interested in Angular fundamentals, the course can be found [here](https://www.udemy.com/course/the-complete-guide-to-angular-2/).